openedx/edx-platform/openedx/core/djangoapps/schedules/README.md

 # Dynamic Pacing Schedules

-The Schedules app allows course teams to automatically email learners taking self-paced courses.
+The Schedules app allows course teams to automatically email learners in self-paced courses.
 The emails are designed to keep learners engaged with a course's content.
+Learners receive these messages at important milestones throughout a course.

+With Schedules, the author of a self-paced course opts learners into one of two "Schedule Experiences".
+Learners either receive Weekly Course Highlight Messages, or a combination of Recurring Nudges and Upgrade Reminders.

-The app sends them at important milestones in a learner's progression.
-The app sends three message types "out of the box":
+The app can send all three message types "out of the box":

  - Recurring Nudges
  - Upgrade Reminders
  - Weekly Course Highlight Messages

 Recurring Nudges encourage learners to engage with self-paced courses at regular intervals.
-The app sends learners nudges three days, 10 days, and 19 days after they enroll in a self-paced course.
+The app sends nudges three days and ten days after a learner enrolls in a course.

-Upgrade Reminders signal learners to upgrade to a self-paced course's "Verified" track.
-They are sent 19 days from a learner's enrollment date, or two days from the course's end date.
+Upgrade Reminders ask learners to purchase their course's "Verified" certificate.
+The reminders are sent two days from their course's upgrade deadline, or two days from the course's end date.
+Whichever date occurs sooner.

-Weekly Course Highlight Messages tell learners what to look forward to in a coming week of a course.
-The app generates messages with instructor-supplied "section highlights" in the body of the message.
+Weekly Course Highlight Messages tell learners what to look forward to in the coming week of a course.
+Course authors provide "section highlights" when authoring a course in Studio.
+The app generates emails with these section highlights listed in the body of the message.

-The app measures a learner's progress with a "Schedule" Django object.
-The app assigns Schedules to learners and coordinates its messaging with their Schedules.
+The app introduces the Schedule object to the edX codebase.
+Learners receive Schedules when they enroll in self-paced courses.
+With Schedules, the app determines when to send particular messages.
+It assumes a steady rate of progress through course materials.
+It determines the cadence of its messaging through a course's "Schedule Experience".

 ## Glossary

-* Schedule
-Stores the day a learner enrolls in a course and the learner's "upgrade deadline"
+* Schedule  Stores the day a learner enrolls in a course and the learner's "upgrade deadline".

 * Schedule Experience